 The National Parks and Wildlife Service on-line mapping tool was consulted to check if the leak location lies close to ecologically sensitive areas.
-The coastal area of South Dublin Bay, which lies approximately 100m north-east of the leak location, is a Special Area of Conservation (SAC - 000210), and a Special Protection Area (SPA - 004024).
-Booterstown Marsh, which lies approximately 150m south-east of the leak location, forms part of the South Dublin Bay SPA.
+The coastal area of South Dublin Bay, which lies approximately 20m north-east of the leak location, is a Special Area of Conservation (SAC) under the EU Birds Directive and a Special Protection Area (SPA) under the EU Habitats Directive.
+Booterstown Marsh lies generally north-west of the leak location and forms part of the South Dublin Bay SPA.